 LNG provides an efficient combination of ecological and economic benefits, thus allowing both to save on fuel costs, as well as to meet environment protection requirements.

 LNG is the cleanest marine fuel, the use of which is growing rapidly throughout the world.
 Using LNG also reduces noise and vibration on board.

 The European Union has also adopted a plan of action for the development of a LNG bunkering network by 2025.

-The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered late 2020.
+The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered early 2021.